-It’s 2019 & one of the trends in Hospitality this year is Sustainability.
-People are becoming more & more sensitive to environmental as well as social issues, therefore social responsibility has become both a moral & an economic obligation.
+As we near the big 2020, one of the hottest trends in hospitality remains: sustainability.
+We are becoming more and more sensitive to environmental, as well as social issues.
+For most, social responsibility has become a moral and an economic obligation.

 A few luxury hotels in London known for their sustainability efforts :

-The rise of millennials influence also plays a big role in this shift, with reports showing that they are twice as likely to support & promote corporations with strong management of environmental & social issues in various industries.
-Companies who don’t engage in sustainable practices could have their future growth at risk.
-They also “expect brands to not only manage their impact but communicate it” according to Diana Verde Nieto - CEO of Positive Luxury, an organisation that recognises “luxury lifestyle brands that not only take pride in their craftsmanship, service & design ; but also care for their employees & suppliers & work hard to protect our planet”
+An increase in the sphere of influence millennials have today plays a big role in this shift.
+Reports show that they are twice as likely to support and promote corporations with strong management of environmental and social issues, across various industries.
+Companies that don’t engage in sustainable practices could risk the future of their growth.
+Millennials “expect brands to not only manage their impact but communicate it” according to Diana Verde Nieto - CEO of Positive Luxury, an organisation that recognises “luxury lifestyle brands that not only take pride in their craftsmanship, service and design; but also care for their employees and suppliers and work hard to protect our planet”

 A few hotels abroad also known for their green ethics :

-Equally, in the fashion industry known as one of the largest, most dynamic & influential industry on the planet, younger generations take pride in knowing that the brands they shop at are sustainable businesses.
-The industry is also one of the most impactful & therefore have the power to play a pivotal role in leading the shift towards a sustainable future.
-This practice for companies will lead to a better brand image & reputation which will result in great profit in the long term.
+In the fashion industry - known as one of the largest, most dynamic and influential industries in the world - younger generations take pride in knowing that the brands they shop are sustainable.
+The industry has the power to play a pivotal role in the shift towards a sustainable future, and companies embracing these best practices will experience heightened brand image, reputation, and profit as a result.

-Brands such as Burberry, Gap, H&M Levi’s & Inditex have pledged to a series of industry-wide commitments that include a target of 30% greenhouse gas emission reductions by 2030.
-Going forward, they’re expected to set similar goals, take steps to reduce ocean pollution, & supporting innovations to prevent microfibre pollution.
+Brands such as Burberry, Gap, H&M, Levi’s and those in the Inditex Group have jointly pledged to reduce greenhouse gas emissions by 30% by 2030.
+They’re expected to set similar goals in taking steps to reduce ocean pollution and support innovations to prevent microfibre pollution.

 A few popular sustainable brands :